KrzysztofGrzywaczyk/Uncasual-ToDo-App-Flask-Bootstrap-SQLite/README.md

 # About this web app:

-**Web ToDo-type aplication,** where user is able to:
+Uncasual, **Web ToDo-type aplication,** where user is able to:

+Web ToDo-type aplication, where user is able to:
 - Add a new task
+- Edit name, description and status of the task
-- Mark task as completed and reverse this process.
+- Mark task as completed and reverse this process
-- Archive Completed tasks to another section and restores them
+- Archive Completed tasks to another section and restores them to the main one
-- Delete tasks completely
+- Delete tasks completely from both section-levels

-Created using flask micro-freamwork and SQLAlchemy to connect to SQLite database and also Bootstrap for stylistic purposes.
+Created using flask micro-freamwork and SQLAlchemy to connect to SQLite database and also Bootstrap for stylistic purposes and flash comunicates.

 *Illustrative screenshot and requirements file attached.*